ncatlab/nlab-content/pages/9/5/9/9/19959/content.md

 ## Categorical Models of Explicit Substitutions

-The original calculus of explicit substitutions of Abadi et al, considered as a type theory, can be given sound and complete categorical models, in terms of indexed categories.
+The original calculus of explicit substitutions of Abadi et al (usually called $\lambda\sigma$) considered as a type theory, can be given sound and complete categorical models, in terms of indexed categories.

 This explicit substitutions construction is parametric in the kind of logic that the terms stand for.
 The Calculus of Constructions ([Ritter] (#Ritter)), Intuitionistic Propositional Logic and Intuitionistic Linear Logic ([Ghani2000] (#Ghani2000)) and propositional Constructive Necessity ([Ghani1998] (#Ghani1998)) can be given formalizations and implementations in terms of explicit substitutions calculi.
 These constructions help to show the correctness of the implementation of the associated type theories.